spacejens/tloegbbl/README.md

 [backend](backend/README.md) is the heart of the system.
 It stores the data and performs various operations on it.

+[bbldownload](bbldownload/README.md) performs a one-time download of data from a previous system, so it can be imported.

 ## Preparation

 First, install NodeJS from <a href="https://nodejs.org/en">the NodeJS home page</a> and make sure it (node, npm, ...) is on your command line path.